floresod/LongReads/ProgressLogs.md

 2024-Sep-09: Corrected the code as it was failing to run multiqc before fastqc.
 The problema was a bad reference to the samples when defining the wildcard SAMPLE.

 2024-Sep-10: Found that the problem was that the fastqc.gz files were not compressed, they were actually fastqc only.
 Changing the name fixed the problem.
+There is a problem with multiqc.
+I will leave it out for now. **Need to correct this in the future**

+2024-Sep-11: Added Kraken2, Bracken, and Flye code to the snakemake file.
+It works well and produces the contigs.